great-expectations/great_expectations/docs/guides/tutorials/getting_started/validate_your_data.rst

 How Checkpoints work
 --------------------

-Your new checkpoint file is in ``staging.chk``.
+Your new Checkpoint file is in ``staging.chk``.
 With comments removed, it looks like this:

 .. code-block:: yaml